-groups: (string/object/array of (string/object))

-Each object in groups list supports the following keys:

-<group_name>: (string/array of string) Optional string of single username or a list of usernames to add to the group user: (string/object) The user dictionary values override the default_user configuration from /etc/cloud/ cloud.cfg.
-The user dictionary keys supported for the default_user are the same as the users schema.

-users: (string/object/array of (string/array of string/object))

-Each object in users list supports the following keys:

-name: (string) The user's login name.
-Required otherwise user creation will be skipped for this user.

-expiredate: (string) Optional.
+- groups: (string/object/array of (string/object)) - Each object in groups list supports the following keys: - <group_name>: (string/array of string) Optional string of single username or a list of usernames to add to the group - user: (string/object) The user dictionary values override the default_user configuration from /etc/cloud/ cloud.cfg.
+The user dictionary keys supported for the default_user are the same as the users schema. - users: (string/object/array of (string/array of string/object)) - Each object in users list supports the following keys: - name: (string) The user's login name.
+Required otherwise user creation will be skipped for this user. - doas: (array of string) List of doas rules to add for a user. doas or opendoas must be installed for rules to take effect. - expiredate: (string) Optional.
 Date on which the user's account will be disabled.
-Default: null gecos: (string) Optional comment about the user, usually a comma-separated string of real name and contact information groups: (string/object/array) Optional comma-separated string of groups to add the user to.

-homedir: (string) Optional home dir for user.
-Default: /home/<username> inactive: (string) Optional string representing the number of days until the user is disabled.

-lock-passwd: (boolean) Default: true
+Default: null - gecos: (string) Optional comment about the user, usually a comma-separated string of real name and contact information - groups: (string/object/array) Optional comma-separated string of groups to add the user to. - homedir: (string) Optional home dir for user.
+Default: /home/<username> - inactive: (string) Optional string representing the number of days until the user is disabled. - lock-passwd: (boolean) Default: true